AJardelH/Domain-Auctions/README.md

 To run this script you will need your own Domain Developer account and client_id and client_secret which can be done here https://developer.domain.com.au/

 An example of the data visualisation below.
+Colour density indicating Price, the number indicating number of sales within each Postcode.

 ![Tableau_example](https://user-images.githubusercontent.com/113073854/206088732-b924e4b1-7cd4-4350-af72-eb5d15a2086e.PNG)